ChenAo-Phys/MinSR/README.md

 (Many thanks to [Marin Bukov](https://github.com/mgbukov) for the help with QuSpin)

+### Supported platforms
+- CPU
+- Nvidia GPU

+### Parallelism
+- Quantax can work when all devices are on the same node
+- Multiple-node compatibility is to be implemented

 ### Step 1 - Create a conda environment

 #### Step 1.1 - Requirement file